 Should I just rent and buy a house in a few years?

-First off rents have remained high while home prices have fallen off pretty significantly since June / July highs.
+To lead off here, rents have remained high while home prices have fallen off pretty significantly since June / July highs.
 This is due to rent lease terms, continued demand, and misguided consumer sentiment regarding buying currently.

-So with the future market unknowable, what can be done?
+So with the future market unknowable, what can you know?

-Currently interest rates are high, but there are WAY more homes to choose from (2-4 times as many compared to 6 months ago) and sellers are actually negotiable and starting to be willing to grant concessions and closing costs.
+Currently interest rates are higher, but there are more homes to choose from (2-4 times as many in some areas) and sellers are actually negotiable and starting to be willing to grant concessions and closing costs.
 So net effect is not as bad as things look at first glance.

-Generally speaking, if you look at history, if you are planning on staying put for more than a year buying typically takes the most financial sense.
+Generally speaking, if you look at history, if you are planning on staying put for more than a year or two buying typically makes the most financial sense.to

 Kyle Sasser